-- McDonalds must pay about 60,000 workers for unpaid leave entitlements that go back a decade.
+- McDonalds had to pay about 60,000 workers for unpaid leave entitlements that went back a decade.

-- Bunnings is paying back over $11m to more than 12,000 workers who they paid incorrectly for leave.
+- Bunnings paid over $11m to more than 12,000 workers who they paid incorrectly for leave.

-- In 2016, the Police had to pay $33m to over 15,000 staff after it was found to have underpaid them for holidays and other forms of leave.
+- The Police had to pay $33m to over 15,000 staff in 2016, after it was found to have underpaid them for holidays and other forms of leave.

 It is surprisingly easy for an employer to make mistakes with holiday pay and you may not even know your business is doing it.

-The New Zealand Government recently announced a working group to review the Holidays Act, describing the law as “unworkable”.
-While this is welcome news, it will likely be some years before we see any significant changes, so businesses must get holiday pay right.
+The government described the Holidays Act as “unworkable” when it created a working group to review the legislation.
+It will, however, be some years before we see any significant changes as a result of this review, so businesses must get holiday pay right.